Please contact the Office of Sport, Sector Capability and Performance Team, Sport Development Group:

 State Sporting Organisation Benchmarking and Organisational Health Research Project

-The Office of Sport has a target within its Strategic Plan target of 80% of SSO’s with a sound organisational health rating by 2020.
+The Office of Sport has a target within its Strategic Plan target of 80 percent of SSO’s with a sound organisational health rating by 2020.
 In this context, in mid-late 2017 the Office of Sport undertook significant research and analysis with 78 SSO's and 19 SSODs.

 Review of Organisational Health